lincolnloop/amygdala/README.md

 ========

 Amygdala is a RESTful HTTP client for JavaScript powered web applications.
-Simply configure it once with your API schema, and easily do get, create and update requests.
+Simply configure it once with your API schema, and easily do GET, POST, PUT and DELETE requests with minimal effort and a consistent API.
 Amygdala also handles session-based caching on the browser for fast access to your data, and aims to have offline through indexedDB and localStorage.